WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_10.md

 Then Isaiah is so bold as to say, "I have been found by those who did not seek me; I have shown myself to those who did not ask for me."

 ###### 21
-But of Israel he says, "All day long I have held out my hands to a disobedient and contrary people." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But of Israel he says, "All day long I have held out my hands to a disobedient and contrary people."

 ***